Jhxnnat/strlib/README.md

 Strings are heap allocated, a header stores information like capacity and length, the rest is the actual string and it can be used with standart functions like printf.
 Examples are on main.c

-The following sources are used as inspiration for functions that I could implement:
+The following sources were used as inspiration for functions that I could implement (as well as sds itself):
 * [GML strings](https://manual.gamemaker.io/monthly/en/index.htm?#t=GameMaker_Language%2FGML_Reference%2FStrings%2FStrings.htm).
 * [raylib](https://github.com/raysan5/raylib).